bkirman/RandomLeaderSquadron/README.md

 # Random Leader Squadron
 WIP Web tool for selecting random squadrons for DVG's Leader series of games.

+I like these games because they are the right depth of wargame for me, and about planning with lots of options, not worrying about historical details too much, then making pew-pew noises with neat little planes, and maybe imagining volleyball games with the pilots.
+I just think they're neat.

 In these games, there is an optional rule to select squadrons at random, and this is my favoured way to play.
 But it takes a long time to prepare, and later Leader games have hundreds of pilots, which make it very complicated.

 There are a few examples of this kind of tool, such as [FragDaddy's DVG Leader Games squad randomizer](https://boardgamegeek.com/filepage/226394/dvg-leader-games-squad-randomizer)